bartektomas/LinkAce/docs/v1/configuration/system-settings.md

 ![System settings preview](/images/screens/v1/linkace_systemsettings.png)

+## Update Checks

+LinkAce will automatically check for updates on the system settings page.
+To get this to work, the app pulls information about the latest releases from Github and compares it to your currently installed version.

 ## Cron Token

 A [cron](https://en.wikipedia.org/wiki/Cron) is needed to move certain functionality out of the user actions and